sagnikc395/openKV/README.md

 Both [Deno](https://deno.com/kv) and [Vercel](https://vercel.com/docs/storage/vercel-kv) have release their in-built key-value storage for the runtimes for developers.
 But the cost is huge.

-Instead use this with free stuff at runtime (compiled by Deno).
+Instead use this with free stuff at runtime (compiled by Deno) on Cloudflare Workers.

 ### spec :
 Operations that are supported :